 - Please wash your dishes, drinkware, cutlery and cookware using the sanitizing cycle in our under counter dishwasher.
 You’ll find instructions posted in the kitchen.

-- Capacity in dining areas has been reduced to maintain two-metre distancing between individuals or those travelling together.
-We have also installed plexiglass barriers on our dining tables to ensure maximum safety.
+- Capacity in our dining area has been reduced to maintain two-metre distancing between individuals or those travelling together.

 Around the hostel

 - Hand sanitizing stations have been placed in key areas of our hostels.

 - You’ll find signage indicating our reduced maximum occupancy posted near all common areas, including kitchen, dining room, BBQ/patio, bathrooms, lobbies and lounges.

 - Some furniture may have been moved or removed to facilitate physical distancing measures (which don’t apply to individuals travelling in a group - as long as you maintain a safe 2m distance between your grup and other guests).